nocomplexity/SecurityArchitecture/07-principles.rst

 -  Requirements can be prioritized within a project, where principles are more directly shaping an architecture or design.

-Principles can be regarded and threated as requirement, but due to the formulation requirements seldom can be directly used as generic principle.
+Principles can be regarded and treated as requirement, but due to the formulation requirements seldom can be directly used as generic principle.